ra1nfalll/nextframe413/README.md

 # CSC413 Project: Predict next frames in a video using Neural Nets

 ## Introduction
 This project will work on the next frame prediction problem.
 Next frame prediction is an unsupervised machine learning task to predict the next image frame given a sequence of past frames as input.
 This involves recognizing objects spatially in an image and their temporal relationships across past frames, which can be interpreted as the subtasks to the next frame prediction problem.
+We will input into our model a sequence of frames of a video and then output a sequence of next frames in the video.

 ## Model